 We’re focusing on dogs and ibuprofen, since that appears to be the biggest reported culprit, but no nonsteroidal anti-inflammatory drug, or NSAID, is safe for dogs to take.
 Depending on an individual dog’s tolerance, one 200mg tablet can be sufficient to cause symptoms of ibuprofen toxicity in dogs.
 If a dog gains access to a bottle, the chances of eating just one are remote and the potential damage far more severe.

 Ibuprofen and naproxen, the two active ingredients in the popular pain relievers Advil and Aleve, respectively, cause similar symptoms.
 In medical parlance, canine reactions to painkillers classify as “acute” disorders because of their sudden onset and immediate severity.
-Within an hour of ingesting an Advil, Motrin, or other NSAID, signs of toxicity include:
+If your dog ate ibuprofen, signs of toxicity within an hour include:

 The more pills a dog ingests, the more dramatic the symptoms as time passes and the medication makes its way through the bloodstream.
 Severe symptoms of ibuprofen or naproxen toxicity are: